oracle-livelabs/oci-core/oci-fullstackdrs/failover-execute/images/switchover-prechecks-ocw23.md

      ![get loadbalancer IP](./images/ashburn-loadbalancer-ip-new.png)

-    Verify the mushop application using **http://ashburn loadbalancer ip** replace with the actual value from Step 2.
-Navigate around the site and verify the cat products.
+    Open a tab in your browser and verify the Mushop Application using the gathered public IP address.
+Play around the site and verify various cat products.

     ![mushop app](./images/mushop-app-new.png)